Wednesday, April 29, 2026

 Cab fares and weddings

 It costs £30 to even look at a cab in London.
 In Shanghai most taxi fares come out to less than a tenth of that.
 The difference in the price might be down to a) the ubiquitousness of taxis in Shanghai and b) the 'fearless' , time maximizing, driving technique of the local cabbies.
 The age of the vehicles - and the fact they were fully depreciated long ago - may also be a factor.
+We used cabs a lot so became experts on which drivers to avoid.

 Our hotel is right on the Bund.
 It's comfortable and the staff are friendly .
 Some speak a few words of English, others (most) none at all.
 This is unusual.
-In most places English, or some form of it, acts as a sort of lingua franca.
-Check in takes 35 minutes even though I'd done on-line check in before boarding the flight from London.
+In most places around the world English, or some form of it, acts as a sort of lingua franca.
+Check in takes 35 minutes even though I'd done it on-line before boarding the flight from London.
 Procedures have to be followed and passports checked.
 I'd reckon 85% of the guests are local and 15% international.
 In Tokyo or Singapore or London it would be the other way round.
 For some reason our hotel ( perhaps because its near the consulate ) has no Russian guests.
 Everywhere else they are by far the predominant foreign grouping.

 On a stroll out of our hotel we notice a large number of young couples having their wedding photos taken.
 They all seem to be dressed identically.